Vaibhav-777/Liquibase-project/README.md

 1. You must have Liquibase and MySQL installed in your system

-2. Download the mySql Connector jar
+2. Download the MySQL Connector jar file

 **Steps to run the project**